og_business_processes_hierarchy_the_ultimate_guide-1

 The answer is business process hierarchy.

-Effective process management begins with a well-defined process hierarchy.
+Effective business process management begins with a well-defined process hierarchy.
 Linking processes to a clear and ordered hierarchy adds significant value by providing granular detail on who undertakes the process while ensuring internal consistency and coherence.

 But, fewer than 20%[2] of your processes are worth the effort and significantly impact your competitive edge.
 Using a process hierarchy helps you prioritize, improve and optimize the most critical processes.